armourcraft/Crossbar/README.md

 If you would like to contribute to the development of this project, please let me know.
 I'm no perfessional engineer, so I could use all the help I can get.

 ## License & Copywrite
 The above information is provided under GNU GPLv3.
-More information can be found in the License file.
+More information can be found in the License file.<br>
 Copywrite © 2021 Corey Blake, Armour Craft LLC